-We could use a serie variable resistor (R1), so that we can adjust the voltage, i.e. the motor’s speed.
+We could use a series variable resistor (R1) to adjust the voltage, i.e., the motor's speed.

 - This is not automated — this is not robotics!

-- As current varies with motor’s load (we will see that later), and as voltage drops vary with current into the resistor, the speed control wouldn't be linear if the load of the motor varies.
+- As current varies with the motor's load (we will see that later), and as voltage drops run with the current into the resistor, the speed control wouldn't be linear if the motor's load varies.

-As for the changes of direction, we want to control the speed, i.e. the voltage, through a microcontroller programmed with our own code.
+As for the direction changes, we want to control the speed, i.e., the voltage, through a microcontroller programmed with our code.

 PWM — What is it?